 Of course, there will still be the free iCloud plan detailed below.

-Will iCloud+ be free to use?
+Is iCloud+ be free to use?

-Will iCloud+ be included with Apple One?
+Is iCloud+ included with Apple One?

 Yes.
 Apple's services bundle, Apple One, includes iCloud+ storage alongside other offerings like Apple Music, Apple TV+, Apple News+, Apple Arcade, and Apple Fitness+.